 Designed for students in grades 2-12 and adults who have a language-based learning disability, such as dyslexia, or who have not internalized the sound-symbol system for reading and spelling, the Wilson Reading System® contains unique characteristics that set it apart from other programs:

-- Offers a research-based, structured literacy program with more than twenty years of data collected and analyzed from schools and districts implementing the program.
+- Offers a research-based program supported by thirty years of data collected and analyzed from school districts implementing it.

 - Presents the material in 12 Steps, not corresponding to school grade levels, that are further divided into 52 incremental substeps, each building upon the previous one.
 Requiring the mastery of each substep before progressing to the next one makes the demands of the subsequent substep manageable and achievable.

-- Incorporates criterion-based assessments to measure student progress and success.
+- Uses criterion-based assessments built into the program to measure student progress and success.

 - Is a comprehensive program that can follow students from grade to grade, as needed.